solana-foundation/developer-content/CONTRIBUTING.md

 ### Callout

-The custom `Callout` component can be used to render message to the reader in a more visually distinctive way (i.e. error messages, warnings, etc).
-Allowing a write to draw more focus to a specific statement.
+The custom `Callout` component can be used to render a message to the reader in a more visually distinctive way (i.e. error messages, warnings, etc).
+Allowing a writer to draw more focus to a specific statement.

 > Note: All standard [markdown blockquotes](#blockquote) will be auto converted
 > to a `Callout` component with default styles.

 The contents within the `Callout` (aka `children` in React land) will be processed just like any other markdown.
-So you can put code blocks, lists, or what ever inside.
+So you can put code blocks, lists, or whatever else inside.

 ```md
 <Callout>